simple-frontend-dev/automated-end-to-end-tests-example/README.md

 ```

 We also set `x-vercel-set-bypass-cookie` to true so the header value is also sent on subsequent requests should we need it.
 [Read more](https://vercel.com/docs/security/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation)

+5. Test everything

+Merge the changes to your main branch and create a small changeset on any branch targeting it